Teen Resume Keywords (2026): A Guide for Ages 14-19

 - Helping a teacher set up a classroom

-All of these count as Community Service.
+All of these count as Community Service and belong on your resume.

 Related Resources